Open-Risk-Academy/Academy-Course-DAT31071/README.md

 ## Course Exercises

-The exercises concern writing C++ small snippets of code that accomplish a certain task.
-The form of each exercise is as a Catch2 test.
-Indicative solutions are provided in this repository.
+The exercises involve writing C++ small snippets of code that accomplish a certain task.
+The suggest form for each exercise solution is as a *Catch2 Test*.

+Indicative solutions to exercises are provided in this repository.